 Also burn scraps of food.
 Burn left over food that’s gone bad.
 Burn banana peels, orange peels, etc. If you have any left over grease from cooking bacon, ground beef, or slow-cooking a roast, dump that into a campfire too.

-Never dump food, grease, or liquids on the ground because they attract animals.
+Never dump food, grease, or liquids on the ground because they attract bears and other animals.

 Buy Products Packaged in Paper